cosmos/cosmos-sdk/docs/rfc/rfc-002-optimistic-execution.md

 ### Implementation

 The execution context needs to have the following information:
-- block info of the Optimistic Execution (OE) goroutine running, if any
+- The block proposal (`abci.RequestFinalizeBlock`)
-- termination and completion signal for the OE goroutine
+- Termination and completion signal for the OE goroutine

-The OE goroutine would run on top of a cached branch of the KVStore.
+The OE goroutine would run on top of a cached branch of the KVStore (which is the default behavior for `FinalizeBlock` as we only write to the underlying store once we've reached the end).

 The OE goroutine would periodically check if a termination signal has been sent to it, and stops if so.
 Once the OE goroutine finishes the execution it will set the completion signal.